 This describes the issues to be studied in context of the use case of MNO exposes Network Performance Monitoring.
 This corresponds to the use case and associated requirements in 6.1.
 The requirements from C.5 are not addressed by this key issue: alarms and fault management are not considered by the solutions corresponding to this key issue.

-This key issue is if the that DSO must be an MNO trusted entity to access MnSes provided by the 3GPP Management System.
+This key issue is that DSO has to be an MNO trusted entity to access MnSes provided by the 3GPP Management System.
 The existing performance assurance mechanism can be used to report network performance to DSO.
 However, the following need to be studied

 a.
 How the existing ThresholdMonitor can be used for configuring the network monitoring.